vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Push notifications must be active for Vipps to send payment notifications.

 Push notifications are "best effort", and Vipps can not guarantee that all push notifications arrive.
-It depends on networks, etc that Vipps can not control.
+It depends on services, networks, etc that Vipps can not control.

 If Vipps is already open and active when the push notification is received,